 Those of you looking for quiet vinyl will have to settle for the sound of other pressings and Heavy Vinyl reissues, purchased elsewhere of course as we have no interest in selling records that don’t have the vintage analog magic of these wonderful recordings.

 If you want to make the trade-off between bad sound and quiet surfaces with whatever Heavy Vinyl pressing might be available, well, that’s certainly your prerogative, but we can’t imagine losing what’s good about this music — the size, the energy, the presence, the clarity, the weight — just to hear it with less background noise.

 Classic Records — Let’s Try and Forget The Sound

-Classic Records ruined this album, as was to be expected.
-Their version is dramatically more aggressive, edgy and smeared than this pressing.
+Classic Records ruined this album, as we expected, having played their mediocre-at-best pressings by the dozens before this one came out.
+Their version is dramatically more aggressive, edgy and smeared than our Hot Stamper.
 In fact it’s just plain awful, like most of the classical recordings they remastered.

 A Must Own Classical Record

 This Demo Disc Quality recording should be part of any serious Classical Collection.
 Others that belong in that category can be found here.

 Mendelssohn – Violin Concerto In E Minor, Opus 64